 Cowane’s Hospital is a 17th century almshouse in the historic city of Stirling.
 It is also known as The Guildhall, as the Stirling Guildry have held their meetings here for several centuries.

-Sadly this highly important gem of Scottish architecture is now at risk and a campaign is underway to raise £3 million to save the building and its wonderful gardens, which includes one of Scotland’s oldest bowling greens and give them a sustainable new future.
+Sadly this highly important gem of Scottish architecture is now at risk.
+Efforts are being made to save the building and its wonderful gardens, which includes one of Scotland’s oldest bowling greens and give them a sustainable new future.

 Cowane’s is in the area known as Top o’ the Town, just below the castle and next to the Church of the Holy Rude where King James VI was crowned.